agarrharr/adam.garrett-harris.com/content/blog/2021-08-21-providing-access-to-directories-in-ios-with-bookmarks/index.md

 ## Show the Document Picker

 Apple has a documentation page called [Providing Access to Directories](https://developer.apple.com/documentation/uikit/view_controllers/providing_access_to_directories), and it says the framework is UIKit.
 This is important because there are some things that SwiftUI can't do yet.
-And according to a video I found on Hacking With Swift called [Wrapping a UIViewController in a SwiftUI view](https://www.hackingwithswift.com/books/ios-swiftui/wrapping-a-uiviewcontroller-in-a-swiftui-view), "...you have to learn to talk to UIKit if you want to add more advanced functionality."
+And according to a video I found on Hacking With Swift called [Wrapping a UIViewController in a SwiftUI view](https://www.hackingwithswift.com/books/ios-swiftui/wrapping-a-uiviewcontroller-in-a-swiftui-view), "...you need to learn to talk to UIKit if you want to add more advanced functionality."
 The whole video/article is great and worth the watch/read.

 He explains that to wrap a UIKit `ViewController` we have to create a struct that conforms to the `UIViewControllerRepresentable` protocol.

 On the [UIViewControllerRepresentable](https://developer.apple.com/documentation/swiftui/uiviewcontrollerrepresentable) page, it says "Use a `UIViewControllerRepresentable` instance to create and manage a [`UIViewController`](https://developer.apple.com/documentation/uikit/uiviewcontroller) object in your SwiftUI interface."

 So let's do that.
-Create a new Swift file called `DocumentPicker.swift` and make a struct named `DocumentPicker` that conforms to `UIViewControllerRepresentable`:
+Create a new Swift file called `DocumentPicker.swift` and make a struct named `DocumentPicker` that conforms to `UIViewControllerRepresentable`.
+You also have to import SwiftUI.

 ```swift
 import SwiftUI